jandom/jandom/_posts/2020-07-30-deploy-create-react-app-aws-pulumi/post.md

 Permalink: file:///Users/jandom/.pulumi/stacks/dev.json
 ```

+Pulumi says it's all done – but can you trust it?
-Heading over to AWS console, you should see the bucket created and view its contents
+Heading over to AWS console, you should see the bucket created and view its contents:

 ![Bucket Created](/docs/images/posts/2020-07-30-deploy-create-react-app-aws-pulumi/bucket-created.png)

 ## Publishing contents to the S3 bucket

+We have an S3 bucket but now let's get the Create React App into it.
-Quick checklist: we've got the build/ direcotry, we've got a bucket on S3.
+How can we accomplish that?
+Well, we've got the build/ direcotry and we've got a bucket on S3.
+Let's sync the contents of build with the S3 bucket using the `aws s3 cp` command

-What's in the bucket?
+What's in the newly bucket?
 Well, unsurprisingly, nothing.

 ```console
 $ aws s3 ls s3://my-bucket-f01e841